 How many contacts can I associate with an organization?

-Contact to Organization association within Oracle Service Cloud (OSvC)
+Contact to Organization association within Oracle B2C Service (OSvC)

 Impact of Numerous Contacts Associated with an Organization Record: If you have too many contact records associated with an organization, opening that organization record (or any incident or contact record associated with that organization) can take several minutes to load.
 In cases where an organization has more than 500 contacts, users typically experience lengthy load times at the Support Console when editing or viewing incidents or contact records for that organization as well as the organization record itself.